buggyrace/buggy-race-about/docs/teaching/assessment.md

 # Assessment

 {: .todo}
-Some pages are not quite ready: the documentation is still being written! _(July 2023)_.
+This page is not quite ready: the documentation is still being written! _(July 2023)_.

-Placeholder: the race server does **not** perform any assessment.
+The race server does **not** perform any assessment.
 There's a lot of variation on how a development project like this _could_ be assessed.
-There's also scope for a lot of opinion as to how a dev project liek this _should_ be assessed.
+There's also scope for a lot of opinion as to how a dev project like this _should_ be assessed.

 {: rhul}
 We will be adding some notes based on our general observations about how